-They’re an assortment of things you’ve collected, organized as (or in) a journal.
-Or something journal-ish.
+So, a “magpie journal” is an assortment of things you’ve collected, organized as an art journal… or something journal-ish.

 - Items can be glued, sewn, clipped, or collaged to your pages.
 (There are no limits.)

 - If your pages are going to be heavily embellished, consider using gesso first, to strengthen the paper.